Taeeun-Kim/The_Wellbething/README.md

 # The Wellbething

-A collection of graph templates available in SwiftUI.
+A smart device that tells you if you've consumed more than the recommended amount of water per day.

 ### Used tools and techniques